thecosmicslug/thecosmicslug/README.md

-## My name is Dan, This is my collected code.
+## My name is Dan, This is where I collect code.
-I'm interested in coding, game/mod development, hacking, linux, electronics etc..
+I'm interested in Computing so lots of `coding`, `game/mod development`, `hacking`, `linux`, `electronics` etc..
+I like fixing things and learning from other peoples examples, and so I like to share my code back in the hope it can help others.

+Feel free to send me a message, I try to respond as quickly as possible!

 <picture>
   <source